naimish3199/Occupancy-Detection/README.md

 * datatest.txt (For Testing) (2665 datapoints)
 * datatest2.txt (For Testing) (9752 datapoints)
 <br />
-Precisely 8143 datapoints are provided for training and 12417 are provided for testing.<br />
+Precisely 8143 datapoints are provided for training and 12417 datapoints are provided for testing.<br />

 Data contains 6 features -